-Last, but not the least, ELDs result in much higher profits.
+Last, but not the least, ELD benefits include much higher profits.

 The lack of administrative burden reduces operational cost.
 Decreased liabilities and better insurance rates have a direct positive impact on the balance sheet.
 Additionally, with proper drivers management, fleets are also able to improve the driver retention rate.

 Furthermore, with better route management, idle-time tracking, vehicle fault-code monitoring, automated IFTA calculation, and reduced fuel wastage, fleets can significantly reduce the cost of operations, which eventually translates into higher profits.